taruch/ansible-network-examples/export/README.md

     ServiceNow ITSM
     CA Host Credential

-Add the CA Host Credential to the Cisco / Trustpoint Create (issue)
+Add the CA Host Credential to the Cisco / Trustpoint Create (issue) fixed

 Update the inventory item for the CA host

 Create a machine credential for the CA host and add that to the CA / Generate Certificate template (issue)

-Add the CA Host Credential the Cisco / Trustpoint Import Host Certificate (issue)
+Add the CA Host Credential the Cisco / Trustpoint Import Host Certificate (issue) fixed

 Juniper / Import CA Certificate to CA Profile
 Juniper / Import Host Certificate to CA Profile
-These both have the wrong playbook
+These both have the wrong playbook - fixed

 Add the CA Cert to the CA Profile